Crystal valley Hall effect

-In summary, based on spin symmetry analysis and the first-principles electronic structure calculations, we predict two two-dimensional altermagnetic semiconductors Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ with magnetic transition temperatures above room temperature.
+In summary, based on spin symmetry analysis and first-principles electronic structure calculations, we predict two two-dimensional altermagnetic semiconductors Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ with magnetic transition temperatures above room temperature.
 More importantly, when considering SOC, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ can realize crystal valley Hall effect.
 Since the magnetic transition temperatures of both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ exceed room temperature, the crystal valley Hall effect may be observed at room temperature.
 In addition, under uniaxial strain, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ can achieve piezomagnetic effects.
-Under biaxial compression stress, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ will transform from altermagnetic semiconductor phase to bipolarized Weyl semimetal phase.
-Therefore, our work not only proposes a new physical effect, crystal valley Hall effect, but also provides a good platform to study the crystal valley Hall effect.
+Under biaxial compression stress, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ will transform from the altermagnetic semiconductor phase to the bipolarized Weyl semimetal phase.
+Therefore, our paper not only proposes unique physical effect, the crystal valley Hall effect, but also provides a good platform to study the crystal valley Hall effect.